codefellows/seattle-java-401d5/class-06/README.md

   - "scary but helpful" ~perfect!
 - Interactive pieces of lecture
   - awesome, I will continue!
+- Code review
+  - Solid, please let me know if there are parts of code review that you want more/less of.
+- "the last 30 minutes of lecture"
+  - I don't have a particular scheme for how the last 30 minutes of lecture "should" work, but glad to hear that it's been enjoyable/useful!

 ### The Bad/The Least Helpful
 - People find me condescending, and are reluctant to ask questions.